petruskuswandi/interactive-tutorials/tutorials/learn-golang.org/en/Slices.md

     // initial capacity of 5 which is later changed dynamically to meet the requirement exampleSlice := make([]int, 0, 5)

-    // You can skip the capacity and length and only give the type to get an empty slice exampleSlice = make([]int)

 Exercise
 --------
 Create a string slice using make and add elements `"Hello", "World", "!"` to the slice using the append function, or using the one line declaration format and print the Slice.